 Social Security Is More than Just a Retirement Plan

-Social Security means life insurance for workers and their families: One in seven Americans will die before reaching age 67.
+Social Security means life insurance for workers and their families: About one-third of today’s 20 year olds will die or become disabled before their reaching full retirement age of 67.
 Many workers do not have life insurance to protect their families from the loss of the earnings of their primary breadwinner.
-What workers may not realize is that their payroll taxes entitle their families to survivor's benefits, providing life insurance protection worth over $476,000.
+What workers may not realize is that their payroll taxes entitle their families to survivor's benefits, providing life insurance protection worth over $612,000.

-Social Security means disability insurance for workers and their families: Three out of ten of today's 20-year-olds will become disabled before reaching age 67.
-Yet 75% of the private sector workforce has no long-term disability insurance.
+Social Security means disability insurance for workers and their families: One in four of today's 20-year-olds will become disabled before reaching age 67.
+Yet the vast majority of workers have no long-term disability insurance.
 Individuals with a prior history of medical problems or who work in industries with a high rate of injury frequently find it prohibitively expensive or impossible to obtain coverage.
-Many workers don't realize their payroll taxes are also buying them this critical protection.
-For a young disabled worker with a spouse and two children, the disability insurance value of the benefit they get through Social Security is over $465,000.
+Many workers don't realize their Social Security payroll taxes are also buying them this critical protection.
+For a young disabled worker with a spouse and two children, the disability insurance value of the benefit they get through Social Security is over $580,000.
 And, unlike private disability policies and annuities, Social Security benefits are increased annually to keep up with the cost of living.
 This protection is particularly valuable in times of double-digit inflation such as we experienced in the late 1970's and early 1980's.

 What Social Security Means for Seniors

-Social Security is the cornerstone of retirement: From the program's beginning, it was intended to be a base of protection, supplemented by private pensions and savings, not an individual's sole source of retirement income.
+Social Security is the cornerstone of retirement: From the program's beginning, Social Security was intended to be a base of protection, supplemented by private pensions and savings, not an individual's sole source of retirement income.
 Today, nine out of ten people over age 65 receive Social Security benefits.
 Nearly two out of every three Social Security beneficiaries receive over half of their income from Social Security, and it's the only source of income for nearly one-in-five seniors.
-Without Social Security, most older Americans would live in poverty.
+Without Social Security, almost half of older Americans (43 percent) would live in poverty.